-- Your gift of $100,000 or more can establish an endowed fellowship that supports engineering graduate students at the master’s or doctoral level.
+- Your gift of $100,000 or more can establish an endowed fellowship that supports engineering graduate students at the master’s or doctoral (PhD) level

-- Your gift of $250,000 or more can establish an endowed fellowship in one of Pratt’s academic departments, like electrical and computer engineering.
+- Your gift of $300,000 or more can establish an endowed fellowship in one of Duke Engineering’s academic departments, such as Electrical & Computer Engineering

 Duke’s professors are inspiring teachers, motivating mentors, and leading scholars and researchers.
 Recruiting and retaining renowned faculty is essential to maintaining Duke’s excellence.
 By supporting outstanding faculty, alumni and friends help ensure that the university’s professors are true leaders in their fields and that our students receive a relevant and top-quality education.

 The Pratt School of Engineering is honored to recognize the generous support of alumni and friends through endowed professorships.
 You can see a list of current professorships and faculty recipients on our major gift donors webpage.

-Today, hands-on experience defines a Pratt education from Day One.
+Today, hands-on experience defines a Duke Engineering education from Day One.
 Our first-year electrical and computer engineers, for instance, build autonomous robots that can sniff out bad food in a refrigerator or measure how much energy is being produced by solar panels on Duke’s SmartHome.

 Our students have an appetite for project-based learning and service above and beyond their standard coursework.
 In fact, nearly 95 percent of our students have had an intensive research experience or industry internship, or have participated in one of our extracurricular programs before graduation.

 Nearly 95 percent of our students participate in a research experience, internship, or extracurricular program before graduation

-These experiences which include senior capstone and engineering design courses, as well as projects associated with DukEngage, Duke Engineers for International Development, the PhD Enhancement Program, Engineering World Health and Pratt Research Fellows are all designed to provide meaningful ways for students to apply their technical knowledge and problem-solving skills in making a difference in the lives of others.
+These experiences which include senior capstone and engineering design courses, as well as projects associated with DukEngage, Duke Engineers for International Development (DEID), the PhD Enhancement Program, Engineering World Health and Pratt Research Fellows are all designed to provide meaningful ways for students to apply their technical knowledge and problem-solving skills in making a difference in the lives of others.

 Private support for problem-focused programs like these can help stroke both the intellectual and entrepreneurial curiosity of our students.